First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: Experimental Setup

-The various GNSS systems include GPS (United States), Global Navigation Satellite System (GLONASS from Russia), Galileo (European Union), and BeiDou (China).
-The true transmit power of GNSS satellites is not available to the public \citep{GNSS_antenna_characterization}.
-However, we expect the power to remain relatively constant as compared to other satellite constellations such as Orbcomm.
-GNSS satellites do not release their broadcast power, though their directivity, defined as the ratio of intensity in one direction to the average intensity in all directions, is reasonably well known for some satellites.
-The directivity and gain patterns for GPS satellites are available \citep{GPS_pattern}, and we plot the directivity of GPS Space Vehicle Number (SVN) 61 (also known as GPS IIR-13 and USA-180) in Figure \ref{fig:gnss_beam}.
-These data values are from the improved antenna panel onboard SVN 61 which increases the power near the edge of the Earth.
-The directivity measurements were measured with an uncertainty of $\pm 0.25~\rm dB$ by Lockheed Martin.
-As shown in \ref{fig:gnss_beam}, the primary beams of GNSS satellites are engineered to be azimuthally symmetric and nearly constant across the full face of the Earth.
-For this reason, in this work we assume the received power to be constant over each satellite track.
-Each GNSS satellite has a unique, nearly temporally invariant beam profile that could be measured with an adjacent omnidirectional GNSS antenna.
-If the antenna is characterized in an anechoic chamber, as is commonly done in radio astronomy, the precise power of the GNSS emission beam can be measured.
-Although we do not use a supplementary antenna in this work, it will be essential in making absolute power measurements for future GNSS beam mapping.
+The various GNSS constellations include GPS (United States), GLONASS (Russia), Galileo (European Union), and BeiDou (China).
+The true transmit power of GNSS satellites is not publicly available, though it is expected to remain relatively constant compared to other constellations such as ORBCOMM \citep{GNSS_antenna_characterization}.
+While broadcast power is undisclosed, the directivity---the ratio of intensity in a given direction to the average intensity in all directions---is known for some satellites.
+In particular, directivity and gain patterns have been published for GPS satellites \citep{GPS_pattern}.
+Figure~\ref{fig:gnss_beam} shows the measured directivity pattern of GPS Space Vehicle Number (SVN) 61 (also known as GPS IIR-13, USA-180).
+SVN 61 incorporated an improved antenna panel designed to increase power toward the edges of the Earth’s disk.
+The pattern was measured by Lockheed Martin with an uncertainty of $\pm 0.25~\rm dB$.
+As illustrated in Figure~\ref{fig:gnss_beam}, GNSS beams are engineered to be azimuthally symmetric and nearly constant across the full visible Earth.
+For this reason, we assume the received power to be constant along each satellite track. \citet{hurtado_2001} found no more than a 3 dB variation in received power across all elevation angles.